How do you build a healthy sales culture?

 We’re really looking to not only allow our current employees to work remote more often, but also how to start building teams from scratch that are going to be fully remote teams.
 And a big perk is you get diverse employees from all over the country.
 It isn’t just Boston-centric.
 And you can tap into levels of diversity that we may not have in just one singular market.

 I think the most important thing is really communication and setting expectations.
 We’re building this playbook out right now.
 But we have our sales managers making sure that the expectation is that constant communication needs to be agreed upon—not only from the manager, but the rep as well.
-Sales management software can help.
+Sales management software can help transition to remote selling.

 One of the recommendations we have is, a manager might have a one hour one-on-one, but also two 15-minute check-ins a week with one of their remote employees.
 That might be a little bit different from the employees they have that are sitting in seats.